BOJ Holds Policy Intact, Ups FY 2022 Inflation Forecast

 - Русский

-The BOJ will continue its yield curve control scheme to guide the benchmark yield on 10-year Japanese government bonds around zero pct while imposing a short-term policy interest rate of minus 0.1 pct.
+The BOJ will continue its yield curve control scheme to guide the yield on the benchmark 10-year Japanese government bond issue around zero pct while imposing a short-term policy interest rate of minus 0.1 pct.

-Following its two-day policy-setting meeting through Thursday, the central bank said it will offer to buy unlimited amounts of 10-year JGBs at a fixed yield of 0.25 pct "every business day...unless it is highly likely that no bids will be submitted," in a bid to keep long-term interest rates in check.
+In a press conference held after the end the same day of central bank's two-day policy-setting meeting, BOJ Governor Haruhiko Kuroda said, "We will support economic activities by continuing to implement the current powerful easing measures in a tenacious manner."

-In the meeting, BOJ policymakers examined the impact of higher materials costs and import prices, traced to the yen's depreciation, on the domestic economy, such as corporate earnings and personal consumption.
+On the recent sharp depreciation of the yen, Kuroda said, "It is necessary to take account of the possibility of excessive swings (in the Japanese currency's exchange rates) affecting adversely (the economy and prices)."

 [Copyright The Jiji Press, Ltd.]